 Sven Beckert, Empire of Cotton: A Global History - print or eBook (single-user only; please log out when finished); also available in print through MOBIUS; St. Louis Public Library (SLPL) has copies in print, eBook, Book CD, and streaming audio; the Municipal Library Consortium of St. Louis County has it in multiple formats as well.

-Steven Bryan, The Gold Standard at the Turn of the Twentieth Century – WUSTL unlimted access eBook edition
+Steven Bryan, The Gold Standard at the Turn of the Twentieth Century – WUSTL eBook

 The Oxford Encyclopedia of Economic History (2005) - international in scope and spanning all time periods of human history, The OEEH includes 900 original articles by noted scholars from more than thirty-five countries.
 Articles range from 500-word entries on inventors, theoreticians, and industry leaders to overarching, 8,000-word essays on markets, industries, and labor.
 With coverage ranging from accounting and advertising to zoning and zoos, this landmark works stands at the busy intersection of history and the social sciences.
 The general conceptual categories of the work are: Geography (entries on cities, countries, and regions); Agriculture; Production Systems, Business History, and Technology; Demography; Institutions, Governments, and Markets; Macroeconomic History and International Economics; Money, Banking and Finance; Labor; Natural Resources and the Environment; and Biographies.